LEARN

 Glass Blowing

-Pearl Green were some of the first hand-blown Thames Glass pieces ever made.
-The difference in the colour of the pieces comes from working with two different recipes with two different sand sources.
+This collection includes some of the first hand-blown Thames Glass pieces ever made.
+The difference in the colours comes from working with different sand sources.
 The designs are based on ancient drinking vessels and jugs.

-All pieces were made at The Glass Hub using the nano melt furnace, in collaboration with glass blowers KT Rothe and Sacha Delabre.
+All pieces were made at The Glass Hub using the nano melt furnace, in collaboration with glass blowers KT Rothe, Sacha Delabre and Rosie Power.

-The blue colour is from the oxides present in the shells.
+The blue colour is formed through a unique oxidising technique.
 These two glass recipes were melted in separate batches, hence the two different colours and collections.

 The most recent collection of Thames Glass pieces.
 Made in collaboration with Here Design and working with silica/plaster moulds to blow the pieces.